ObamaFoundation/actions/terraform-plan-apply/README.md

 # Run Terraform Plan (& Apply)

+** DEPRECATED ** You should use the discrete `terraform-plan` and `terraform-apply` actions in this repo instead.
+This action is no longer maintained.

 This action runs Terraform Plan and (optionally) Apply against a specified subdirectory (component).

 The action assumes you have a properly configured backend and runs `terraform init` before any other actions.